 Dropbox offers a handy way to back up your photos and a way to recover photos you accidentally deleted from your Camera Roll.
 With the Camera Uploads feature, your phone or tablet will automatically add camera roll photos to Dropbox.
 Dropbox will copy your photos automatically when you connect a phone, camera, or memory card to your computer.
 Dropbox starts with 2GB of free storage, and when you need more, paid plans offer more space for your photos, videos, and other files.
 Individual plans are 2TB and 3TB, costing $10 and $17 per month, including 30-day and 180-day backup and recovery respectively.

-- Turn on iCloud Photos.
+- Toggle on iCloud Photos.